semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 Table 3.
 SED-ML to Xperimenter Variable Mapping

 # 1.3.
 Experiment Execution
-Once achieving the experiment models, the execution phase of the experimentation process inaugurates the work ow for the execution.
-The experiment execution module, i.e., the second step in Figure 5, exclusively consists of a Python script that takes the generated data sets, the user-defined system specification, and the previously generated SED-ML model as inputs and determines the time traces that prove and refute the hypotheses.
+Once achieving the experiment models, the execution phase of the experimentation process inaugurates the workflow for the execution.
+The experiment execution module, i.e., the second step in Figure 2, exclusively consists of a Python script that takes the generated data sets, the user-defined system specification, and the previously generated SED-ML model as inputs and determines the time traces that prove and refute the hypotheses.
 The script is fundamentally responsible for the following tasks:
 1. Interpreting experiment model, i.e., SED-ML specification, to collect the hypotheses,
 2. Interpreting the data set on the basis of the system specifications,
 3. Executing the conditions against the data set to find the hypothesis proving and refuting time traces.

-The experiment run accumulates throughputs for the number of successful and failing conditions, the overall number of time traces, the number of skipped data, and finally prints out the results in Figure 7.
+The experiment run accumulates throughputs for the number of successful and failing conditions, the overall number of time traces, the number of skipped data, and finally prints out the results in Figure 3.
 The screenshot precisely contains the following information:
 1. The number of time traces that successfully prove the conditions,
 2. The number of the filled h1 traces where previous traces refute the conditions,
 3. The number of non-fitting time traces that refute the conditions where the next trace is not over the capacity (h1 < 3048),
 4. The overall number of skipped time traces due to the non-fitting conditions for the hypotheses,
 5. The overall number of traces that the experiment used, excluding the first ten time traces in each dataset to enhance the quality of the input by eliminating the initial  randomized time traces.

+![alt text](https://github.com/semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/blob/master/stl_fs_sm-master/stl_fs_sm-master/fig12.png)

+Figure 3.
+Hospital bed availability experiment result including the time steps with the hospital capacities that proving the hypothesis

 # 1.4.
 Experiment Validation
 Trace analysis is a useful technique for verifying formal proofs.
 A trace checker analyses the traces and outlines any violations of the profiered formula.
 Due to its frugality and practicality of the method, employing a trace checker for STL specifications appears to be reasonable in terms of experiment result validation in this study.
-Taking that into consideration, we employed the STL Trace Checker [Ergurtuna and Gol, 2019] to validate the experiment output that we formerly conducted.
+Taking that into consideration, we employed the STL Trace Checker (Ergurtuna and Gol, 2019) to validate the experiment output that we formerly conducted.
 The trace checker takes the previously stated conditions for the hospital bed availability analysis for the hospital h1 alongside the generated datasets and returns the proving and disproving data traces.
 The output of the STL Trace Checker appears to tally with our expectations for the number of the traces providing the conditions, i.e., 62, and the number of the traces the disproving the conditions, i.e., 4.

-![alt text](https://github.com/semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/blob/master/stl_fs_sm-master/stl_fs_sm-master/fig12.png)

-Figure 2.
-Hospital bed availability experiment result including the time steps with the hospital capacities that proving the hypothesis

 Based on the quantitative comparison of the throughputs from the STL Trace Checker and the experiment run we conducted, we also observed that the throughputs are consistent with the analysis reported by us.
 The compatibility of the analysis results demonstrates the adequacy of using a trace checker for the validation of formally specified hypotheses.

 # 1.5.
 Experiment Analysis
 The final phase of the scientific experimentation process is to evaluate the acquired throughputs with the help of prevalent analytical methods.
 These analytical techniques assist in collecting and modeling data in the process of decision making.
-We, hence, offer an STL based experiment statistical analysis software, embedded in the work ow as the final step in the Figure 5, that helps the experiment designers in their endeavour of data analysis.
+We, hence, offer an STL based experiment statistical analysis software, embedded in the work ow as the final step in the Figure 2, that helps the experiment designers in their endeavour of data analysis.
 The proposed statistical analysis tool utilizes the statistical capabilities of the Python programming language.
 The tool is capable of applying the following statistical methods on a given dataset:
 1. Proving or refuting an STL formula on a dataset,
 2. Applying the following statistical analysis: